benders/plugin-images/mysql-plugin/README.md

 # The New Relic MySQL Plugin

 This is the New Relic Plugin for monitoring MySQL databases.
-It is the same one that can be found in the Plugin Central at https://rpm.newrelic.com/accounts/1/plugins/directory/52
+It is the same one that can be found in Plugin Central at [https://rpm.newrelic.com/accounts/1/plugins/directory/52](https://rpm.newrelic.com/accounts/1/plugins/directory/52)

 # How to use this image

 In order to function, the plugin needs a few environment variables set:

 * `NEW_RELIC_LICENSE_KEY`
+* `PLUGIN_NAME`
 * `PLUGIN_HOST`
 * `PLUGIN_USER`
 * `PLUGIN_PASSWD`